Christopher Chancellor: Biography

 Chancellor was son of Lt.
 Col. Sir John Robert Chancellor GCMG GCVO GBE DSO (1870–1952), a colonial administrator.
 He was educated at Eton College and Trinity College, Cambridge.
 Chancellor joined Reuters in 1930 and remained with the agency for 29 years.

 Based in Shanghai from 1931 to 1939 with his young family, he kept the agency's China service operating after the Japanese invasion in 1932.
-He returned to London during World War II, and worked with William Moloney and William Haley in reorganising Reuters' news and business operations, succeeding Sir Roderic Jones as the general manager of Reuters in 1944.
+He returned to London during World War II, and worked with William Moloney and William Haley in reorganising Reuters' news and business operations, succeeding Sir Roderick Jones as the general manager of Reuters in 1944.

-Chancellor was knighted in the 1951 King's Birthday Honours List.
+Chancellor was appointed Companion of the Order of St Michael and St George (CMG) in the 1948 Birthday Honours and knighted in the 1951 Birthday Honours.
 He died at Wincanton, in southwest England, at age 85.

 Family

-In 1926, Chancellor married Sylvia Mary Paget (1901–1996), daughter of Sir Richard Paget.
-She was made OBE in 1976 for her philanthropic activities.
+In 1926, Chancellor married Sylvia Mary Paget (1901–1996), daughter of Sir Richard Paget and philanthropist Lady Muriel Finch-Hatton, daughter of Murray Finch-Hatton, 12th Earl of Winchilsea.
+Sylvia was made OBE in 1976 for her philanthropic activities.
 Among their children were John Paget Chancellor (1927–2014), editor of the encyclopædia Knowledge, and Alexander Chancellor, editor of The Spectator.
 Their grandchildren include actresses Anna Chancellor and Dolly Wells, model Cecilia Chancellor, and financial historian Edward Chancellor.